Record sealing: Filing under seal in US court

-Ongoing litigation

-A Delaware background check corporation by the name of IntegraScan has filed for Declaratory Relief in both the states of Texas and New Jersey.
-The position of IntegraScan is that state mandated record sealing and expungements do not apply to private corporations, only state and Federal run agencies.
-The contention of the suits are that record sealing and expungement orders applied to corporations and private citizens violate First Amendment rights.

 Difference from expungement

-Expungement, which is a physical destruction, namely a complete erasure of one's criminal records, and therefore usually carries a higher standards, differs from record sealing, which is only to restrict the public's access to records, so that only certain law enforcement agencies or courts, under special circumstances, will have access to them.
+Expungement, which is a physical destruction, namely a complete erasure of one's criminal records, and therefore usually carries a higher standard, differs from record sealing, which is only to restrict the public's access to records, so that only certain law enforcement agencies or courts, under special circumstances, will have access to them.
 A record seal will greatly improve the chance of employment, as employers will not have access to damning records.
 There are occasions, like expungement, where one can truthfully state under oath that they have never been convicted before.

 Most of the time, a record seal has more relaxed requirements than an expungement.
 If an expungement is not allowed with a case, then sealing a record may be the best bet.
 Different states have different terms for what constitutes sealing of a record.

+Cybersecurity incidents involving sealed records

+Several cybersecurity incidents have demonstrated that sealed court documents are not always secure in practice, with vulnerabilities and data breaches exposing sensitive information.

+In January 2021, following the SolarWinds cyber attack, the U.S. Bankruptcy Court United States District Court for the District of Nevada announced that its Case Management/Electronic Case Files CM/ECF system had been potentially compromised.
+The judiciary stated that additional safeguards were being implemented to protect filings, and that the review of the incident and its impact was ongoing.
+Reports noted that the breach raised concerns about exposure of highly sensitive and sealed documents submitted through the CM/ECF system.

+In 2023, security researcher Jason Parker, following a tip from an activist, identified flaws in online court systems that exposed sealed records including confidential testimony and medical records through publicly accessible portals.

+In 2024, a cyber intrusion targeting attorneys in a civil case involving Representative Matt Gaetz led to the unauthorized access and leak of sealed depositions and related records.
+The breach exposed confidential testimony and financial records, some of which were later reported by news outlets, raising concerns about the security of electronically stored legal materials and the handling of sealed filings.

+In 2025, multiple reports confirmed that the federal judiciary's CM/ECF and PACER (law) filing system was compromised, exposing sealed indictments, confidential informant information, and other sensitive filings.
+Some courts temporarily reverted to paper-based filing to mitigate the risks of further disclosure.
+The FBI later confirmed that the breach had exposed sealed records, and investigators suspected foreign state actors were involved.